Assays of Genetic Expression in Tumor Tissue as a Technique to Determine Prognosis In Patients With Breast Cancer

 *Medicare has a policy.

-The use of the 21-gene reverse transcriptase-polymerase chain reaction (RT-PCR) assay (i.e., Oncotype DX™) to determine recurrence risk for deciding whether or not to undergo adjuvant chemotherapy may be considered medically necessary in women with primary breast cancer, invasive breast cancer meeting ALL of the following characteristics:
+The use of the 21-gene reverse transcriptase-polymerase chain reaction (RT-PCR) assay (i.e., Oncotype DX®) to determine recurrence risk for deciding whether or not to undergo adjuvant chemotherapy may be considered medically necessary in women with primary, invasive breast cancer meeting ALL of the following characteristics:

-All other indications for the 21-gene RT-PCR assay (i.e., Oncotype DX™), including determination of recurrence risk in invasive breast cancer patients with positive lymph nodes or patients with bilateral disease, are considered investigational.
+All other indications for the 21-gene RT-PCR assay (i.e., Oncotype DX®), including determination of recurrence risk in invasive breast cancer patients with positive lymph nodes or patients with bilateral disease, are considered investigational.

-Use of a subset of genes from the 21-gene RT-PCR assay for predicting recurrence risk in patients with noninvasive ductal carcinoma in situ (i.e., Oncotype DX™ DCIS) to inform treatment planning following excisional surgery is considered investigational.
+Use of a subset of genes from the 21-gene RT-PCR assay for predicting recurrence risk in patients with noninvasive ductal carcinoma in situ (ie, Oncotype DX® DCIS) to inform treatment planning after excisional surgery is considered investigational.

 Suggested Testing Management

-The 21-gene RT-PCR assay (Oncotype DX™) should only be ordered on a tissue specimen obtained during surgical removal of the tumor and after subsequent pathology examination of the tumor has been completed and determined to meet the characteristics in the Policy above and the criteria below (i.e. the test should not be ordered on a preliminary core biopsy).
+The 21-gene RT-PCR assay (Oncotype DX™) should only be ordered on a tissue specimen obtained during surgical removal of the tumor and after subsequent pathology examination of the tumor has been completed and determined to meet the characteristics in the Policy above and the criteria below (i.e. The test should be ordered in the context of a physician-patient discussion regarding risk preferences and when the test result will aid the patient and provider in making decisions regarding chemotherapy; i.e. when chemotherapy is a therapeutic option.

 Note: See Policy section for additional criteria.